Tuwaiq-Cloud-Computing/Linux-editing-files/README.md

 - cksum securecopy.txt and save the output as screen shot
 - open  ~/mydir/securecopy.txt with nano editor and replace all "root" keywords with yourname and exit the nano
 - again cksum securecopy.txt and save the output as screen shot and write your observation
+ observation: the number changed after changing the root name
 - use the find command to find yourname.txt in your environment and save the output as screen shot
 - Use man page with the "useradd" command and save the output in "useradd-man.txt" using what you have learned in "stdin/stdout" lesson, then grep the word "password" from the "useradd-man.txt" you have created and take a screen shot for the grep output
 - use the diff command on /var/log/syslog and ~/mydir/securecopy.txt  file and save the output as screen shot